-In 1947 members of Soroptimist International Southport decided to set up a fund in order to purchase a house.
-The aim was to obtain a property that could be converted into flats.
+In 1947 members of SI Southport decided to set up a fund in order to purchase a house.
+The aim was to obtain a property that could be converted into self-contained apartments or rooms.

-In 1956, after a number of years of dedicated fund raising, Barton Hollies was set up on Scarisbrick New Road.
-In 1967 a second house, Baverstock House on Park Road, was purchased.
-Both houses were converted to provide affordable accommodation for single and elderly women in Southport who had experienced difficulties with landlords.
-Today, the houses have been modernised and also accommodate male tenants.
+In 1956, after a number of years of dedicated fund raising, Barton Hollies was set up on Scarisbrick New Road near the town centre.
+In 1967 a second house, Baverstock House, was purchased.
+Both houses were converted to provide affordable accommodation for single and elderly women in Southport, who had limited income and/or had experienced difficulties with landlords.
+The formation of Southport Soroptimist Housing Association (SSHA) followed.

 Recently the committee decided to outsource the management of both houses, as legislation was continually changing.

-Members of SI Southport may individually hold one share each and are, therefore, invited to attend the SSHA Annual General Meeting each year.
+Members of SI Southport may individually hold one share each in SSHA and are invited to attend the SSHA Annual General Meeting each year.

-If you wish to find out more about SSHA, please speak to either the Chairman or a committee member.
+If you wish to find out more about SSHA, please contact the club via the contact form.

 In 1976 the members of SI Southport decided to create a clubroom at Baverstock House, in which the club could hold meetings, social and fundraising events.
 After a further period of fund raising, the clubroom at Baverstock House was built, consisting of a large meeting room with a separate kitchen.
 This was opened on 2nd October 1977 and has been the home of SI Southport since.